-How Bionutrient Food is Being Defined
+How Bionutrient Dense Food is Being Defined

 Until that day

 To test your crops at home and in the store we recommend a measurement developed in the 19th century for the wine industry called the Brix test.
 Anyone can perform this simple test to measure the level of dissolved solids in liquid extracted from any fruit or vegetable.
 Some of BFA’s research will be fine-tuning the relationship between the Brix test and complex nutrients like vitamins and anti-oxidants.
-A rfefractometer and the other tools necessary to test your food are a benefit of membership with BFA.
+A refractometer and the other tools necessary to test your food are a benefit of membership with BFA.